-- suggested format as specified in Appendix B. The Dean of Students will ensure that all the necessary administrative arrangements are made.
-The disciplinary procedure shall be completed as expeditiously as possible. - No person who has been involved in the preliminary investigation concerning the alleged misconduct may be a member of the Disciplinary Panel. - The Panel may either dismiss the case, or uphold the complaint.
+- a. if members so decide, adjourn the hearing to a later date and/or time; or - b. if no, or no valid, reason is advanced for non-attendance, proceed in the student's absence, regarding him or her (subject to any written account or representations) as having admitted none of the allegations. - 33.
+The Chair of the Formal Disciplinary Panel shall be advised by the rules of procedures, and will normally conduct the hearing according to the suggested format as specified in Appendix B. The Dean of Students will ensure that all the necessary administrative arrangements are made.
+The disciplinary procedure shall be completed as expeditiously as possible. - 33.1.
+The Invoking Officer shall be absent prior to, during the opening of and during any deliberations of the Panel, except where the Panel seek clarification of matters of fact in which case all parties shall attend. - 34.
+If the student has previously been the subject of the Student Disciplinary Procedures and found guilty of Misconduct, either at the informal or formal stages, the Chair of the Disciplinary Panel will be supplied with the relevant information, in a sealed envelope.
+This envelope will not be opened, nor will any of the information contained in the envelope be disclosed to any member of the Panel, until the members of the Panel have considered the evidence before them and reached a decision.
+If the case is upheld, the members of the Disciplinary Panel may then have access to the information in the sealed envelope.
+This information may be taken into account in determining the penalty to be imposed. - 34.1.
+The Invoking Officer and witnesses should not make reference to previous allegations or findings of misconduct during the Panel hearing; any references to previous allegations or findings should be removed, so far as practicable, from evidence including transcripts of interviews. - 35.
+The Panel may either dismiss the case, or uphold the complaint.
 The Panel will prepare a report within 10 working days of the Hearing, summarising the facts of the case, presenting its evaluation of the facts and recording its decision.
 If the complaint is upheld, the Panel may decide that no further action is necessary; or that one or more of the following penalties be imposed.
 The following list is not exhaustive: - a.
 Expulsion of the student. - b.
 Suspension of the student from attendance at the University for a maximum of two weeks. - c.
 Exclusion of the student by selective restriction to certain parts of the campus for a maximum period of one semester. - d.
 Restriction on the holding of any office or committee membership in the University, or the SU, the exact details to be specified. - e.
 A recommendation to the Vice-Chancellor or Director of Services to terminate the student's accommodation contract for University accommodation or Head Tenancy and possession of the accommodation in accordance with the published terms and conditions of residence. - f.
+A written warning issued.

-Written warning be issued. - g.
+- g.
 Referral of the student to Student Support and Guidance for advice, guidance and support. - h.
-The imposition of a fine up to a maximum of £200, this figure to reflect the seriousness of the allegations. - Any other penalty deemed appropriate by the Panel. - Where a student does not exercise their right to Review, in effect timing out the procedure, the matter will be considered completed with no further recourse through the University procedure by the student(s).
-Where the procedure is completed in this manner a Completion of Procedures Letter will not normally be sent to the student(s) unless requested. - Where a student requests a Completion of Procedure Letter this will be issued by the Dean of Students, and will indicate in the letter that the student was out of time under the procedure.
+The imposition of a fine up to a maximum of £200, this figure to reflect the seriousness of the allegations. - i.
+Any of the penalties stipulated in the informal part of this procedure. - j.
+That no further action is necessary. - k.
+Any other penalty deemed appropriate by the Panel.

-VIII Review
+VIII.
+Review